 “In some areas, the shaking was so violent wires were simply pulled off poles and the boards of houses.”

 Roger Sutton, former CEO at Orion

-Immediately after the earthquake, while some of the wired communications equipment in parts of Orion’s network had been damaged beyond functional tolerances, the radios provided by MiMOMax Wireless continued to perform.
+Immediately after the earthquake, while some of the wired communications equipment in parts of Orion’s network had been damaged beyond functional tolerances, the radios provided by Mimomax continued to perform.

 Antenna tower misalignment due to the massive earth movement had no impact on the radio communication due to the high antenna beam width in UHF frequencies.
 In comparison, other telecommunications providers in the city had experienced network failure when their microwave towers had tilted from the force of the quake.